-- a) length of time since offence(s); - b) did the offence(s) involve children and/or sexual activity and/or violence and/or acts of dishonesty; - c) employment history / history as a trustee; - d) individual's attitude towards offence(s); - e) treatment, counselling or other services received since offence; - f) other steps taken to rehabilitate; - g) likelihood offence(s) will be repeated; - h) was alcohol or illegal drugs a factor in commission of offence(s); - i) degree of co-operation with this investigation; - i) was offence(s) committed while an employee or a trustee of the Board; - k) if the employee is a teacher, relevance of offence(s) to teacher duties as set out in the Education Act and Regulations;

-- if employee is not a teacher, relevance of offence(s) to their employment duties or trustee duties, as applicable; and - m) does offence(s) require any action pursuant to section 170 (1) paragraph 12.1 of the Education Act or Part IX.1 of the Ontario College of Teachers Act.
+- a) length of time since offence(s); - b) did the offence(s) involve children and/or sexual activity and/or violence and/or acts of dishonesty; - c) employment history / history as a trustee; - d) individual's attitude towards offence(s); - e) treatment, counselling or other services received since offence; - f) other steps taken to rehabilitate; - g) likelihood offence(s) will be repeated; - h) was alcohol or illegal drugs a factor in commission of offence(s); - i) degree of cooperation with this investigation; - j) was offence(s) committed while an employee or a trustee of the Board; - k) if the employee is a teacher, relevance of offence(s) to teacher duties as set out in the Education Act and Regulations; - if employee is not a teacher, relevance of offence(s) to their employment duties or trustee duties, as applicable; and - m) does offence(s) require any action pursuant to section 170 (1) paragraph 12.1 of the Education Act or Part IX.1 of the Ontario College of Teachers Act.

-The course of action may include action up to and including dismissal, and/or withdrawal of offer, and shall be in compliance with other Board policies, collective agreements and legislation.
+The course of action may include action up to and including: dismissal, and/or withdrawal of offer, termination of the contract with a service provider, denying access to a Board location, and shall be in compliance with other Board policies, collective agreements and legislation.

-8. Consequences of Non-Compliance
+9. Consequences of Non-Compliance

+a) Employees:

+- i) Employees who fail to provide an acceptable Criminal Background Check may be suspended without pay pending submission of the said document. - ii) Employees who fail to provide an acceptable signed Offence Declaration form by the date prescribed may be suspended without pay until the Form is submitted.

+b) Trustees:

-- a) Employees: - i) Employees who fail to provide an acceptable Criminal Background Check / Vulnerable Sector Check may be suspended without pay pending submission of the said document. - ii) Employees who fail to provide an acceptable signed Offence Declaration form by the date prescribed may be suspended without pay until the form is submitted. - b) Trustees: - i) Trustees who fail to provide an acceptable Criminal Background Check / Vulnerable Sector Check may have payment of their honorarium and other expense claims withheld pending submission of the said document and may be dealt with under the Trustee Code of Conduct. - ii) Trustees who fail to provide a signed Offence Declaration form by the date prescribed may have payment of their honorarium and other expense claims withheld until the form is submitted and may be dealt with under the Trustee Code of Conduct.
+- i) Trustees who fail to provide an acceptable Criminal Background Check may have payment of their honorarium and other expense claims withheld pending submission of the said document and may be dealt with under the Trustee Code of Conduct. - ii) Trustees who fail to provide a signed Offence Declaration form by the date prescribed may have payment of their honorarium and other expense claims withheld until the Form is submitted and may be dealt with under the Trustee Code of Conduct.